jaekel/faas-hackathon-signing-service/README.md

 2.Implementation:

-Three faas-function are used: sign, verify and inform:
+Three faas-function are used: sign, verify and info:

 sign

 After receiving the hmac-string through a form submit event, an ISO-8601 time stamp is created.The hmac-string is being validated.
 Together with the (for now hard coded) user name the payload is created.

-An rsa-generated public and privated key are generated and add up the desired signature.
+An rsa-generated public and private key are generated and add up the desired signature.

 The signature is handed out to the user.

 verify

 The verify function receives the signature as a parameter.
 The signature gets decoded using the public key and returns true in case that signature and user data match.

-inform
+Payload data is returned as a response.

+info

+The info returns the public key.